 Consider the rules below prior to selecting a product:

-- Unless the sound travelling through the structure is vibrational.
+- Unless the sound traveling through the structure is vibrational.
 This structure-borne noise actually travels in the material, therefore it’s important to decouple the structures.
-For instance, rather than simply adding another layer of drywall on to an existing layer, place a
+For instance, rather than simply adding another layer of drywall onto an existing layer, place a

 - Absorb sound to reduce echo and reverb.
 Block sound to prevent distraction.